jakobzhao/geog458/weeks/week07/readme.md

 }
 ```

-The following code block makes the footer extends to the left, right and bottom edge of the geonarrative.
+The following code block makes the footer extends to the left, right and bottom edge of the GeoNarrative.

 ```css
 #footer {